xinaam/sdk-sample-android/README.md

     userMeta.put(userProperty, value)
     MzaaloAuth.login("UNIQUE_ID_OF_YOUR_USER", userMeta, loginListener)

-Here are the valid `userProperty` fields that can put as keys in the `userMeta` json:
+Here are the valid `userProperty` fields that can put as keys in the `userMeta` json.
+A field can be mandatory or optional depending upon the partner configuration in the system.
 |userProperty|Description|Data type|Example|
 |--|--|--|--|
 |email|Email Address of the user|String|johndoe@example.com|